laffan/pdf-context-search/README.md

 ## Usage

-1. **Enter Search Query**: Type the text or regex pattern to search for
+1. **Enter Search Query**: Type the text or regex pattern to search for (multi-word searches supported)
 2. **Select Directory**: Click "Browse" to choose a folder containing PDFs
 3. **Configure Options** (optional):
    - Adjust context words (default: 100)
    - Enable case-sensitive search
    - Enable regex mode for pattern matching
+   - Enable "Show Pages" to render PDF pages with highlighted matches
+   - Enable Zotero mode and select your Zotero data directory for enhanced metadata
 4. **Search**: Click the "Search" button
-5. **View Results**: Matches appear grouped by file in the main panel
+5. **View Results**:
+   - Results appear grouped by file with sticky headers
+   - Click "Matches (N)" to expand/collapse match details (lazy-loads pages if needed)
+   - Click "📖 Cover" to toggle display of the PDF's first page
+   - In Zotero mode, click "📋 Citation" to copy formatted citation to clipboard
+   - Click "🔗 Zotero Link" to open the item in your Zotero client
 6. **Export** (optional): Click "Export to Markdown" to save results

 ## How It Works